Respond • Recover • Protect

 • Change affected passwords immediately.

-• Log out of all sessions for compromised accounts.
+• Log out of all sessions where possible.

-• Warn contacts if your account sent messages.
+• Warn contacts if your compromised account may have messaged others.

 Avoid it first — then what to do if it happened.